 An ideal tool for personal knowledge management requires a certain set of features:

 - Clean, minimalist look - the PKB app should be user-friendly, and the user interface should be familiar to you from other applications that you already use.

 - Text editor - continuing with the previous feature, you should be looking for tools that offer visual text editing (also known as WYSIWYG).
 While some people prefer using just plain text or even mark-up languages like Markdown, we recommend that you use a text editor with rich formatting and pictures in order to make your knowledge items more expressive.

 - Web clipping - having a strong web clipper functionality is a must for any personal knowledge base app.
 The Web is our main source of information, so we need a way to store links, snippets (with source link) or complete copies of relevant web pages.

-- Full-text search - any good personal knowledge software needs a powerful search function for finding your knowledge.
+- Full-text search - an ideal PKB solution needs a powerful search function for finding your knowledge.
 If you are power user, look for solutions that offer advanced search syntax, where you can specify in which parts of the items to search and what kind of items to find.

-- Metadata - if you want to give more structure to your knowledge, your tool needs strong metadata and tagging capabilities, which allow you to better classify your knowledge elements, making them easier for grouping and sorting.
+- Metadata - if you want to give more structure to your knowledge base, your tool needs strong metadata and tagging capabilities (tags), which allow you to better classify your knowledge elements, making them easier for grouping and sorting.